Top 5 Exercises to do From Home

 A killer core workout.
 Plank is fantastic for your body and building stability in your core muscles, and what’s even better is it takes up almost no room!
 So, wherever you are, you can easily pull off a plank workout.
 Try and do three to five sets of one-minute plank, making sure your bum is kept flat, not to high, not to low.
 If you feel as though you’re about to give up remember plank is all about mental strength, your body can hold the position indefinitely, the world record for the longest plank is over eight hours long!

 Press-ups are a perfect workout for building your upper body.
-They work your triceps, pectoral muscles, shoulders and engage your core and lower back.
-Position your hands shoulder-width apart, legs out and keep your back straight.
+They work your triceps, pectoral muscles, and shoulders and engage your core and lower back.
+Position your hands shoulder-width apart, legs out, and keep your back straight.
 Bend your elbows and lower your chest toward the ground; your elbows should be at about a 45-degree angle to your body.
 Hold for a second with your chest an inch from the floor, and then push yourself back up.
-Complete as many reps as you can comfortable do with good form, then rinse and repeat for three to five sets.
+Complete as many reps as you can comfortably do with good form, then rinse and repeat for three to five sets.

 Keep yourself up to date on all workout tips that we’ll be putting out over the next few weeks by checking out our news page and social channels!